link5669/wavyrn/README.md

 fade to color onclick
 make text/title into carousel - take shortest path

-• In the white menu bar, the red underlining of the menu options is not working as intended (see reference: https://www.ictus-audio.com/portfolio-masonry/)yay

-• The line of profiles should be center aligned with the page.
-You'll notice that when the window size is decreased, the profiles are not center aligned with the "All, Project Management..." menu bar
 • Profile pictures and text should be smaller (for reference, the profile text size should match the "All, Project Management..." menu bar)
-• Max Jaime's profile picture does not load properly
 • When you hover over the "All, Project Management..." menu options, the cursor should change to a glove.
 It should also do the effect described in the drafts
 • My title and Ananta's title should have a line break after Co-Founder,
 • Hovering over the profile pictures should show the zooming in (quickly), instead of being zoomed in immediately